-As the term "National Park" is used to cover several types of reservations, the National Parks of Canada may be divided, for purposes of comparison, into four separate classes.
-These include the large scenic and recreational parks of the Rockies, Selkirks, and prairies; the smaller recreational parks of Eastern Canada; the so-called wild animal parks; and the national historic parks.
+As the term "national park" is used to cover several types of reservations, the National Parks of Canada may be divided, for purposes of comparison, into separate classes.
+These include the scenic and recreational parks, the so-called wild animal parks, and the national historic parks.

-The first group includes Banff, Jasper, and Waterton Lakes Parks in Alberta; Kootenay, Yoho, Glacier, and Mount Revelstoke Parks in British Columbia; Prince Albert Park in Saskatchewan and Riding Mountain Park in Manitoba.
-In Ontario there are three units of the National Park system, Point Pelee, Georgian Bay Islands, and the St. Lawrence Islands Parks, recreational areas typical of the region.
+The first group includes Banff, Jasper, and Waterton Lakes Parks in Alberta; Kootenay, Yoho, Glacier, and Mount Revelstoke Parks in British Columbia; Prince Albert Park in Saskatchewan, and Riding Mountain Park in Manitoba.
+In Ontario are Point Pelee, Georgian Bay Islands, and St. Lawrence Islands Parks, recreational areas typical of the region.
+Recent additions to Canada's National Park system are Cape Breton Highlands Park in Nova Scotia, and Prince Edward Island National Park.

-The special wild animal parks which exist for the protection of once nearly extinct species such as the buffalo, wapiti or elk, and pronghorned antelope, were established as sanctuaries for these interesting creatures whose former habitat has disappeared with the settlement of the West.
-The Buffalo and Elk Island Parks in Alberta are noted for their herds of buffalo, as well as for large numbers of elk, mule deer, and moose.
-The Nemiskam and Wawaskesy Parks, also in Alberta, were established for the protection of pronghorned antelope.
+The special wild animal parks which exist for the protection of once nearly extinct species such as the buffalo, wapiti or elk, and pronghorned antelope, were established as preserves for these interesting creatures whose former habitat has disappeared with the settlement of the West.
+Buffalo and Elk Island Parks in Alberta are noted for their herds of buffalo, as well as for large numbers of elk, mule deer, and moose.
+Nemiskam Park, also in Alberta, was established for the protection of pronghorned antelope.

-In addition to the maintenance and development of scenic, recreational, and animal reserves, the work of the National Parks Service of Canada involves the marking of sites connected with outstanding historical events, and the preservation of some of the ancient buildings on such sites.
-Fort Anne Park in Nova Scotia and Fort Beauséjour Park in New Brunswick are examples of outstanding historic sites which have been designated national historic parks for administrative purposes.
+In addition to the maintenance and development of scenic, recreational, and animal reserves, the work of the National Parks Bureau of Canada includes the marking of sites connected with outstanding historical events, and the preservation of some of the ancient buildings on such sites.
+Fort Anne in Nova Scotia and Fort Beauséjour in New Brunswick are examples of outstanding historic sites which have been designated national historic parks for administrative purposes.